tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 The main Kasol is a small place and you can literally cover it within an hour by foot.
 All the shops and cafes are situated around a T-shaped area.

 This place is a must for anybody who is attracted towards the `hippie culture`.
 You will find Israeli's buying groceries talking in fluent Hindi.
-People roam around wearing long beaded jewellery, colorful khakhi pants (imagine a purple tinge for example), flower print tops, unkempt dirty long hair(no offence) filled with beads.
+People roam around wearing long beaded jewelry, colorful khaki pants (imagine a purple tinge for example), flower print tops, unkempt dirty long hair(no offence) filled with beads.

-Some Beatles and Bob Dylan music and there you are back to the late 1960s hippie culture of the United States.
+Some Beetles and Bob Dylan music and there you are back to the late 1960s hippie culture of the United States.

 <center><img src="/content/images/2016/12/kasol3.jpg"></center>